 Taxis in Barbados are not metered; fares are set between certain points.
 It is always advisable to agree on a price with the driver before setting out.

-17.5% VAT (Value Added Tax) is included in all prices in shops, supermarkets and restaurants.
+17.5% VAT (Value Added Tax) is included in all prices in shops and supermarkets.
 In hotels, 7.5% VAT and 10% service charge will be added to your bill.
 Usually 10% - 15% is acceptable when tipping - many restaurants automatically add a 10% service charge to your bill, so you would be wise to check before tipping additionally.